 - Clinical science

 Hypothyroidism is a condition in which the thyroid gland is underactive, resulting in a deficiency of the thyroid hormones triiodothyronine (T3) and thyroxine (T4).
-In rare cases, it is not the production of hormones, but rather the peripheral effects of thyroid hormones that are insufficient.
-Hypothyroidism may be acquired or congenital.
+In rare cases, hormone production may be sufficient, but thyroid hormones may have insufficient peripheral effects.
+Hypothyroidism may be congenital or acquired.
 If congenital, it is usually the result of thyroid dysplasia or aplasia.
-The etiology of acquired hypothyroidism is commonly autoimmune (Hashimoto's thyroiditis) or iatrogenic.
-The pathophysiology in hypothyroidism is characterized mainly by a reduction of the basal metabolic rate as well as generalized myxedema.
-These two principles are reflected in the typical clinical findings, which include fatigue, cold intolerance, weight gain, and periorbital edema.
-More severe manifestations may include myxedematous heart disease and myxedema coma, which may be fatal if left untreated.
-Children with congenital hypothyroidism often have umbilical hernias and, without early treatment, develop cretinism (intellectual disability, stunted growth).
-Accordingly, neonatal screening for hypothyroidism between 24 and 48 hours after birth is required by law in most states.
-In adults, the diagnosis is established based on serum TSH and FT4 levels.
-Therapy of both acquired and congenital hypothyroidism consists of lifelong treatment with levothyroxine (L-thyroxine) and regular check-ups to monitor disease activity.
+The etiology of acquired hypothyroidism is typically autoimmune (Hashimoto thyroiditis) or iatrogenic.
+The pathophysiology in hypothyroidism is characterized mainly by a reduction of the basal metabolic rate and generalized myxedema.
+Typical clinical findings include fatigue, cold intolerance, weight gain, and periorbital edema.
+More severe manifestations include myxedematous heart disease and myxedema coma, which may be fatal if left untreated.
+Children with congenital hypothyroidism often have umbilical hernias and, without early treatment, develop congenital iodine deficiency syndrome (intellectual disability, stunted growth).
+Accordingly, for hypothyroidism 24–48 hours after birth is required by law in most states.
+In adults, the diagnosis is established based on serum thyroid-stimulating hormone (TSH) and free T4 levels (FT4).
+Therapy for both acquired and congenital hypothyroidism consists of lifelong treatment with levothyroxine (L-thyroxine) and regular check-ups to monitor disease activity.